Devon Windsor: 2013–2015: Professional rise

 In 2013, Windsor returned to New York City, where she walked her first fashion week for the Spring/Summer 2014 shows.
 A career changing moment for Windsor was walking for Prada in September 2013.
 During fittings, her hair was dyed platinum blonde. which became her signature look.
 Later that season, Models.com named Windsor as a "Top Newcomer" and included her on their 2013 "Hot List."

-From 2013-2015, Windsor walked in 132 shows in New York, London, Paris, and Milan including Alexander McQueen, Celine, Chanel, Christian Dior SE, Emilio Pucci, Jean Paul Gaultier, Stella McCartney, Carolina Herrera, Fendi, Jason Wu, Max Mara, Michael Kors, Moschino, Salvatore Ferragamo, Tom Ford, Versace, Armani, Oscar de la Renta, Topshop, and Balmain.
+From 2013 to 2015, Windsor walked in 132 shows in New York, London, Paris, and Milan including Alexander McQueen, Celine, Chanel, Dior, Emilio Pucci, Jean Paul Gaultier, Stella McCartney, Carolina Herrera, Fendi, Jason Wu, Max Mara, Michael Kors, Moschino, Salvatore Ferragamo, Tom Ford, Versace, Armani, Oscar de la Renta, Topshop, and Balmain.

-During this time, Windsor appeared in editorials for Vogue Germany, Vogue Japan, Vogue Russia, Vogue Brazil, Vogue Thailand, Vogue Mexico, Vogue Turkey, Vogue Spain, CR Fashion Book, Harper’s Bazaar, Harper’s Bazaar Germany, Interview Germany, Numéro, Numero Tokyo, 10 Magazine, V, and Elle Brazil.
+During this time, Windsor appeared in editorials for Vogue Germany, Vogue Japan, Vogue Russia, Vogue Brazil, Vogue Thailand, Vogue Mexico, Vogue Turkey, Vogue Spain, CR Fashion Book, Harper's Bazaar, Harper's Bazaar Germany, Interview Germany, Numéro, Numero Tokyo, 10 Magazine, V, and Elle Brazil.

 She shot her first Vogue cover for Vogue Turkey in 2014, and was also featured on the cover of Vogue Thailand, Elle Brazil, 10 Magazine, Oyster, and Wonderland.

 Windsor was featured in advertisements and campaigns for Max Mara Studio, Jean Paul Gaultier, Love Moschino, Pink, Sephora, Michael Kors Fragrance, Nordstrom, Forever 21, and Nexxus.

 In November 2013, she made her first appearance in the Victoria's Secret Fashion Show.
-In December 2014, Windsor made her second appearance in the Victoria’s Secret Fashion Show in London where she earned her first pair of wings.
+In December 2014, Windsor made her second appearance in the Victoria's Secret Fashion Show in London where she earned her first pair of wings.
 In November 2015, she walked the show for a third year.

 2016–2017

 In 2016, Windsor made her Television debut on MasterChef Celebrity Showdown hosted by Gordon Ramsay.
 She faced-off with fellow model, Gigi Hadid.
 The two friends competed against each other to raise money for their favorite charities.

-From 2016-2017, Windsor appeared in editorials for Vogue Mexico, Vogue Taiwan, Elle U.K., Allure Russia, V Magazine, Harper’s Bazaar Kazakhstan, French Revue de Modes, and Narcisse.
+From 2016 to 2017, Windsor appeared in editorials for Vogue Mexico, Vogue Taiwan, Elle U.K., Allure Russia, V Magazine, Harper's Bazaar Kazakhstan, French Revue de Modes, and Narcisse.

-Windsor was featured on covers for Allure Russia, Harper’s Bazaar Kazakhstan, Maxim, Singles Korea, and Narcisse.
-In addition to booking the cover, Windsor made Maxim’s “Hot 100 List” in both 2016 and 2017.
+Windsor was featured on covers for Allure Russia, Harper's Bazaar Kazakhstan, Maxim, Singles Korea, and Narcisse.
+In addition to booking the cover, Windsor made Maxims "Hot 100 List" in both 2016 and 2017.

-Windsor’s 2016-2017 advertising campaigns included Forever 21, The Frye Company, Amazon Fashion, and was the face of H&M, Express, Inc., and Balmain Hair multiple times.
+Windsor's 2016-2017 advertising campaigns included Forever 21, The Frye Company, Amazon Fashion, and was the face of H&M, Express, Inc., and Balmain Hair multiple times.

 During this time period she walked for a variety of designers including three Tommy Hilfiger shows, Etam Développement, Zimmermann, and opened for Cushnie et Ochs.
-In 2016 and 2017, Windsor continued to book consecutive shows for the Victoria’s Secret Fashion Show.
+In 2016 and 2017, Windsor continued to book consecutive shows for the Victoria's Secret Fashion Show.

 In October 2017, Windsor made her film debut with a small role opposite Vince Vaughn in Brawl in Cell Block 99, when she played the role of Jill.